-b.
-Requests for NSF prior written approval specified in the NSF Prior Approval Matrix for State and Local Governments and For-Profit Organizations must be submitted via the use of NSF's electronic systems.
+Requests for NSF prior written approval in the matrix specified above must be submitted via the use of NSF's electronic systems.
 Those prior approval requirements that do not already have a specific request type in NSF's electronic systems must be submitted via use of the "Other" category in Research.gov.